EdijsApse/weather-app/README.md

 ## ⚙️ Prerequisites

+Make sure you have installed all of the following prerequisites on your development machine

 1. Node.JS installed
 2. Node Package Manager installed

 ## 📋 Getting Started

-Follow the instructions to setup this project locally!
+Follow the instructions to setup this project locally

 1. Clone Weather App repository.
 2. Run `npm install` to install node packages.